Inclusive Education: Universal Design for Learning

 California State PTA believes all students should have an equal opportunity to learn and succeed.
 As every student learns differently, schools must create flexible, barrier-free learning environments if all students are to become successful, lifelong learners.

 California State PTA supports Universal Design for Learning (UDL) as a framework that enables equitable access and participation in education for all students, including those with disabilities, by offering flexibility and eliminating unnecessary hurdles in the learning process.
-UDL benefits all learners by using a variety of teaching methods to remove barriers to learning.
-Teaching is flexible in order to adjust for every person’s needs.
+UDL benefits all students by using a variety of flexible teaching methods to remove barriers to learning and adjust for individual needs.
 Giving everyone options can reduce the potential stigma for those who receive formal accommodations for a disability.
 UDL is driven not only by the findings from neuroscience and educational research but by a vision for equity.

 The three main principles of UDL are: